fowler446/spudnik/README.md

 # Spudnik

-Spudnik is a domain name generator that generates vegatable based domain names in the format "adjective-vegetable-number".
+Spudnik is a sub domain generator that generates vegatable based domain names in the format "adjective-vegetable-number".

 ## Installation